-Today’s modern business scene conjures images of international exposure, World Wide Web maestros, and Just in Time shipping from the Orient with limited, if any, personal contact with the customer, suppliers, or actual community with which the business person spends their time.
+Today’s modern business scene conjures images of international exposure, World Wide Web maestros, and Just in Time shipping from the Orient with limited if any, personal contact with the customer, suppliers, or actual community with which the business person spends their time.

-While it is important and perhaps vital to be digitally astute even in this arena, the art of personal contact, especially in small town USA, is essential for success and growth.
+While it is important and perhaps vital to be digitally astute even in this arena, the art of personal contact, especially in small-town USA, is essential for success and growth.

 Here are some tips on how to make the most of your personal interactions and grow your professional network within a small town:

 A good way to make yourself known as a business person in a small community is to use other small businesses in the area.
-At first, this may seem like backwards logic, since we are giving our money to our desired customers, or even more paradoxical, to our competitors, instead of the other way around.
+At first, this may seem like backward logic, since we are giving our money to our desired customers, or even more paradoxical, to our competitors, instead of the other way around.
 However, the small gestures of using businesses in your community can be a good way to make good impressions, let others know what your expertise, and also let the competition know that you are willing to build symbiotic relationships.
 For example, as has happened to me personally, a supplier for your business may hire your expertise after they get to know you by you using their business first.
 Look at it as advertising by making necessary purchases that you would have to make anyway.

 Use Local Subcontractors

-A natural follow-on to the first tip, using local contractors and subcontractors is a great way to build business.
+A natural follow-on to the first tip, using local contractors and subcontractors is a great way to build a business.
 Subcontracting out can let you take on more business, and if you use reputable services, can build a lot of rapport in the community.
 Using established subcontractors can build contacts; use them to find out new information about pricing, materials, supplies, local ordinances, etc. Contracting local businesses for various products and services such as office supplies, maintenance, uniforms, marketing, or accounting can give the community a sense that you want to belong there and reinvest your money instead of outsourcing.

 A word of caution, however, using local services and businesses could potentially cost slightly more than could be found elsewhere.
 For instance, your local print shop may charge more for business cards than an online source, such as Vistaprint.com.